Scope of Project:

 As required by the Agreement, and as properly authorized, provide the following categories of services: Program Verification, Schematic Design, Design Development, Construction Document Preparation, Bid and Award Support, Conformed Documents, Construction Administration, Post-Construction, and Additional Services of all types.

-Refer to the OFC Manual for additional information about the type and extent of services required for each.
+Refer to the Ohio Facilities Construction Manual for additional information about the type and extent of services required for each.
 A copy of the standard Agreement can be obtained at the OFCC website at http://ofcc.ohio.gov.

-During the construction period, provide not less than 16 hours (excluding travel time) on-site construction administration services each week, including (1) attendance at progress meetings, (2) a detailed written and illustrated field report of each site visit, (3) on-site representation comprised of the A/E and its consultant staff involved in the primary design of the project, all having relevant and appropriate types of construction administration experience.
+During the construction period, provide on-site construction administration services each week, including (1) attendance at progress meetings, (2) a written field report of each site visit, (3) on-site representation comprised of the A/E and its consultant staff involved in the primary design of the project, all having relevant and appropriate types of construction administration experience.